joelshaw/sunshine/README.md

-# sunshine
+# Sunshine
-Controls Philips Hue vibrancy and color based on time of day and outside temprature
+Sunshine is an app that controls Philips Hue bulbs based on time and outside temprature changes.